-In year two, much of the content you will cover is a follow-up of first-year courses, but you can also expect courses like E-business, Sustainability & Business Ethics and Management Information Systems.
-Additionally, IBMS students will have the opportunity to learn a foreign language.
-You can choose French, Dutch or German, but also Portuguese, Spanish, Chinese, Korean and even Russian.
-IBMS students appreciate the importance of being confronted by other culture, via our international classroom and language electives.
-Ultimately, this intercultural approach adds value to a business or product.
+In year two, you get to build on the knowledge and skills you acquired during your first year courses, but that’s not all.
+You can also attend courses like E-business, Sustainability and Business Ethics and Management Information Systems.
+Additionally, you’ll have the opportunity to learn a foreign language.
+You can choose from French, Dutch, German, Portuguese, Spanish, Chinese, Korean and Russian.
+IBMS students know the importance of working alongside other cultures in our international classroom and language electives.
+This intercultural approach adds value to everything we do.

 Internship and graduation

-Chances are, the word “thesis” will have you stomach churning.
-For many students it is a dreaded but obligatory task.
-After completing it most students print off a few copies for mum and dad and never look at it again.
-But what if we were to tell you that here at IBMS the subject of your thesis in year three can save an international company thousands of euros and generate real cash flow.
-And what if, as we have seen with so many students, your thesis can land you a job after graduation.
-At IBMS, students write their thesis in combination with the second internship of year three.
-One IBMS student, for instance, analysed the Dutch consumer market to determine whether it was ready for Tom’s of Maine’s natural toothpaste.
-Another student found out whether RealeGroup, a company that offers insurances against cyber crime, has profitable market potential in Turin, Italy.
-These reports are one of the reasons our alumni now have high-end jobs at companies like, Karl Lagerfeld, Nike, BlueLynx, BMW and the Boston Consulting Group.
+Often an undergraduate thesis is a challenging but obligatory task.
+After completing it most students never look at it again.
+What if we were to tell you that here at IBMS the subject of your thesis in year four could possibly save an international company thousands of Euros and generate real cash flow?
+And what if, as we have seen with so many students, your thesis can land you a job after graduation?
+At IBMS, students write their thesis in combination with the year three internship.
+One IBMS student, for example, analysed the Dutch consumer market to determine whether it was ready for Tom’s of Maine’s natural toothpaste.
+Another student found out whether RealeGroup, a company that offers insurances against cybercrime, has profitable market potential in Turin, Italy.
+These reports are the reasons why our graduates have high-end jobs at companies like Karl Lagerfeld, Nike, BlueLynx, BMW and Boston Consulting Group.

-Most IBMS students enter the workforce with some form of specialisation.
-And this is what minors are all about: giving your IBMS degree an edge.
-We have a wide array of minors to offer at IBMS, three of which focus on doing business in promising economies like Africa, Asia or Latin America.
+Most IBMS students enter the workforce with some form of specialism.
+This is what minors are all about - giving your IBMS degree an edge.
+We have a wide array of minors to offer on IBMS, three of which focus on doing business in promising economies like Africa, Asia or Latin America.
 Another minor deals with business-to-business products.
-More internationally inclined?
-No problem, we have a list of 350 partner universities to choose from when selecting a minor, such as the University of Lyon, France, the University of Dusseldorf, Germany, and even the University of Seoul in Korea.
+Are you more internationally inclined?
+No problem, we have a list of 350 partner universities offering minors, such as University of Lyon, France, University of Dusseldorf, Germany and University of Seoul, South Korea.

-Each term we invite CFO and CEO executives from the business world to be guest lecturers at IBMS.
-Last year, Niels Vink, a Manager of Data Analytics at PricewaterhouseCoopers, gave students an inspiring lecture on how to influence human behaviour.
-In their feedback on IBMS’s curriculum these guest lecturers always remark how pleased they are that there is: “finally, a school that produces students who are not afraid of rolling up their sleeves when dealing with business matters”.
+Each term we invite CFO’s and CEO’s from the business world to be guest lecturers at IBMS.
+Last year, Niels Vink, a manager of data analytics at PricewaterhouseCoopers, gave students an inspiring lecture on how to influence human behaviour.
 The new economy needs doers not philosophers.
-And that is exactly what distinguishes IBMS’ teaching methods from those of an academic university.
-To give you an example: year one will equip you with an Advanced Microsoft Office diploma, which will make you a wizard with Excel.
+And that’s what distinguishes IBMS’s teaching methods from an academic university.
+For example, year one will equip you with an Advanced Microsoft Office diploma, which will make you an Excel wizard.
 Practical skills like these will give you a head start when you graduate.
-And, in all likelihood, these skills land you a higher starting salary than other Business Management programme students.
+In all likelihood, these skills could land you a higher starting salary than other business management programme graduates.

-We assume your time at IBMS will run smoothly.
-But, if you are experiencing any study problems, we offer personal assistance.
-A coach can help you keep track of your study progress and further guide your career development.
-He or she can help you improve your time-management skills for example, or find the right people within the programme to answer more complicated questions.
-He or she will also support you if you have any personal problems that can adversely affect your schoolwork.
+We assume your time on IBMS will run smoothly.
+However, we do offer personal assistance if you are experiencing any study problems.
+You’ll be allocated a mentor who can help you keep track of your study progress.
+He/she can help you improve your time management skills, or find the right people within the programme to answer more complicated questions.
+He/she will also support you if you have any personal problems that can adversely affect your schoolwork.